Soccer-World-Prandelli a calming influence for drama-prone Italy

 Yet at the same time Prandelli has managed to nurture the talents of so-called "difficult" players and he has repeatedly voiced his faith in Balotelli, saying the maverick striker "needs love".

-He also has not been afraid to call up "oriundi", foreign-born players such as Brazilian-born Thiago Motta and Argentine-born Gabriel Paletta, whose selection is always a political hot potato.
+He also has not been afraid to call up "oriundi", foreign-born players such as Brazilian-born Thiago Motta and Argentine-born Osvaldo, whose selection is always a political hot potato.

 During Euro 2012, Prandelli became exasperated at media criticism for a team change he had not even made and refused to accept suggestions that Spain and Croatia would play out a draw to eliminate his side in the final round of group games.